codingki/react-native-expo-template/template-with-firebase-auth-flow/README.md

 I personally use these screens on my project [TiktTeng](https://github.com/codingki/TikTeng) in early stages before the redesign, feel free to use these screens ❤️

+### React Navigation Auth Flow

+The checking logged users process is inside `./provider/AuthProvider` I use React Context, you can add more functions like get the data of the user and store it to the context (better static data, ex: uid)

 Inside the navigator `./navigation/AppNavigator.js` There's 2 stack navigator :